From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Finite-horizon Restless Bandits and Our Reformulation

 The second equality follows from conditional stationarity (Assump.~\ref{assump:stationarity}) and the Markovian property.
 Eq.~\eqref{eq:c_reward} shows that the immediate reward, \(\phi^m(s_t^m, a_{t+1}^m)\), can be estimated without modeling the transitions, consistent with the standard bandit reward formulation.

 As in online RBs, at each time $t$, the learner observes $\bm s_t$ and the corresponding reward $\bm {r}_t$.
 The learner then updates the estimated uncertainty associated with the estimated $\phi^m(s_{t-1}^m, a_{t}^m) \;\forall m\in[M]$ according to Eq.~\eqref{eq:c_reward}, and uses it to guide the action $\bm a_{t+1}$, with $\sum_{m\in[M]} a_{t+1}^m= B$.
 The goal of the learner is to learn a policy that identifies and selects $B$ agents whose expected gain from taking the action (i.e., $a_{t+1}^m=1$) exceeds a predefined threshold, $\gamma$, in their current state $s_t^m$.
-To quantify this expected gain in state $s\in\mathcal{S}$, we define $I^m(s):=\phi^m(s,1)-\phi^m(s,0)$, representing the \emph{incremental reward} an agent receives by taking the action versus not at state $s$.
+To quantify this expected gain in state $s\in\mathcal{S}$, we define representing the \emph{incremental reward} an agent receives by taking the action versus not at state $s$.
 At time $t$, we say that an agent $m$ is in a good state if $I^m(s_t^m)\geq \gamma$.

 At each time $t$, let $G_t:=\{m\in[M]: I^m(s_t^m)\geq \gamma\}$ denote the set of agents currently in a good state.
-In this budgeted thresholding contextual bandit formulation, the optimal policy, $\bm\pi^b$, involves randomly selecting $B$ agents from $G_t$ for intervention when $|G_t|\geq B$ and selecting $B$ agents according to the ordering of incremental reward otherwise.
+In this BT-CMAB formulation, the optimal policy, $\bm\pi^b$, involves randomly selecting $B$ agents from $G_t$ for intervention when $|G_t|\geq B$ and selecting $B$ agents according to the ordering of incremental reward otherwise.

 In our reformulation, we define regret (Def.~\ref{def:regret}) for any policy $\bm\pi$ by setting the reference policy $\bm\pi^e=\bm\pi^b$ and using the loss function $l^m(s_t^m,a_{t+1}^m):=-c_t^m(a_{t+1}^m)$, where the cost function is: